Selection Procedure for Parr Stirred Reactors

 In the moveable vessel style the complete vessel assembly (only the head in the one gallon or larger) is removed from the heater for charging, product recovery, and vessel cleaning.

-In the fixed head style the head remains in the mounting and the reactor heater then cylinder drop away to open the vessel.
+In the fixed head style the head remains in the mounting fixture and the reactor heater, then cylinder drop away to cool and open the vessel.
 This is useful for users who wish to leave inlet and feed lines, discharge and vent lines, condensers, and similar head connections undisturbed between runs.
 The head is easily removable if desired, by sliding the head out of its slot on the stand.

 3. Support Stand